sateban/project-gabay/README.md

 ### 3. Health & Safety Alerts
 - ESP32 monitors thresholds for heart rate or fall detection.
 - If triggered, GPS coordinates are fetched and alerts are sent via Bluetooth/Wi-Fi to the mobile app.

-### 4. Manual SOS
-- A physical SOS button sends an immediate alert with location to the app.